Food Outreach was founded by a group of caring individuals cooking meals for seven of their friends living with HIV/AIDS.

 The agency opened a satellite grocery center offering a variety of staple items to a client list that had grown well into the hundreds.

-Hired its first full-time dietitian.
+The agency hired its first full-time dietitian.

-Began to purchase only food that is either trans fat free or has naturally occurring trans fats.
+Food Outreach began to purchase only food that is either trans fat free or has naturally occurring trans fats.